Let Me Help You Travel to Buenos Aires

 My favorite credit card for international travel is the Chase Sapphire Card.
 I’ve used my points to pay for international flights, and most recently a 3-night stay at a hotel in downtown Guadalajara.

-One of the biggest worries people have is- how am I going to get from the airport to my hotel/Airbnb?
-Well, there are a few options: Taxi, city bus, Tienda Leon (shuttle bus), or private driver.
+One of the biggest worries people have is- “how am I going to get from the airport to my hotel/Airbnb?”
+Well, there are a few options for transportation in Buenos Aires: Taxi, city bus, Tienda Leon (shuttle bus), or private driver.

-Personally, my idea option is getting a private driver.
-There is nothing worse than arriving to an international destination for the first time, groggy and tired, and then having to sort out transportation.
+My ideal option is getting a private driver.
+There is nothing worse than arriving at an international destination for the first time, groggy and tired, and then having to sort out transportation.
 For me, it’s worth paying just slightly more to have someone waiting for me at the airport.
 Someone I can trust who will deliver me and all my belongings safely.

 Emilio